Identifying the SPAM Source

 To prevent robot spammers: Because spam bots are written to work with a large number of sites across the internet, they are relatively easy to fool by simply adding an extra question, simple math equation, or a reCAPTCHA to the contact form that the user has to answer in order to prove they are human.
-Here is a great article that gives you options in the way of CAPTCHA: 10 Best CAPTCHA Versions to keep out the Bots.
+If setting up with Gravity Forms read their instruction post here.
+Also here is a great article that gives you other CAPTCHA options: 10 Best CAPTCHA Versions to keep out the Bots.

 Prevent Manual Spammers: